The head is cast from AK6M2 aluminum alloy.

 Remove the head gasket.

-To check the flatness of the head of the block, we apply a metal ruler to the carefully cleaned plane of the head in two diagonal directions.
+To check the flatness of the block head, apply a bench ruler to the thoroughly cleaned plane of the head in two diagonal directions.

-The gap when measuring with a probe should be no more than 0.1 mm.
+The gap when measured with a feeler gauge should be no more than 0.1 mm.

 Otherwise, the head must be ground or replaced.

-When installing the head, be sure to put a new gasket, rubbing it on both sides with graphite powder (soft pencil).
+When installing the head, be sure to install a new gasket, rubbing it on both sides with graphite powder (soft pencil).

-Lubricate the threads of the studs with graphite grease or SHRUS-4, after which we evenly tighten the ten nuts for fastening the head of the block with the “17” head in the order according to the figure.
+Lubricate the threads of the studs with graphite grease or CV joint-4, after which we evenly tighten the ten nuts securing the block head with a “17” head in the order according to the figure.

 To ensure a uniform and tight fit of the cylinder head to the block, tightening the fastening nuts should be done on a cold engine in a certain sequence in two stages: